 Solutions to this problem can be found in using a supportive footbed which prevents collapsing of the arches (causing the foot to get wider and longer), using a lower volume sock and/or performing shell modifications such as stretching and grinding of the shell's plastics creating a wider fitting boot around the problem areas.

 Ski Boot Pain Cause no. 2 - Inflexibility

-The foot's natural tendency to change shape and alignment within the boot is also a common cause of foot pain.
+The foot's natural tendency to change shape and alignment within the boot is also a common cause of forefoot pain.
 Our feet work as dynamic bio-mechanical propulsion devices; first when placing our foot down it adapts to the terrain by collapsing and acting as a shock absorber (getting wider, longer and with the foot rolling inwards), then the foot rolls outwards and locks into a strong rigid lever for propulsion.
 Unfortunately for us skiers, the shell of a ski boot is rigid and doesn't flex or allow for this to occur comfortably.